Run mixed-mode tests with sine tones superimposed on a random background

 Easy Test Entry

-In an SoR test, the background vibration is generated in a random form.
-However, any sinusoidal vibration present that exceeds the g levels of the random profile must be included in the test profile to provide the most accurate representation of the in-service environment.
+The background vibration of an SoR test is random vibration.
+Any sinusoidal vibration that exceeds the acceleration of the random profile should be in the test profile for an accurate representation of the in-service environment.

 Reference Output (Optional) VR9104